 Advertisement If there is a commonly reoccurring need for a particular solution, there is a great probability that someone has – by now – solved that need and has finished the legwork involved in researching and constructing something that resolves it.
 At the very least, you will find documentation on general solutions to related problems that will enable you to gain insight on best practices, effective techniques, and real-world examples on the thing you are creating.
 A design pattern refers to a reusable and applicable solution to general real-world problems.
 For example, a solution for navigating around a website is site navigation (a list of links that point to different sections of the site), a solution for displaying content in a compact space are module tabs.
-There are many ways to tackle a specific requirement – and as a designer – the most important thing you can do is selecting the option that best reflects the needs of your users.

 Advertisement Admittedly, Adobe Illustrator is often most certainly not the first choice that comes to mind when it comes to Web design.
 Fireworks and Photoshop are used much more often, and there are some good reasons for that.
 Still, although Illustrator has traditionally been used for drawing illustrations and logos, you can use it to design layouts and user interfaces, too.
 In fact, in my opinion, you can utilize Illustrator to solve some regular design tasks better and more easily than you would do with other tools.
 With the techniques and tips I’d like to present in this article, I am certain that you will be able to build modular, flexible websites in less time and with less work.
-Reasons To Use Illustrator For Web Design
+Productive Web Design With… Adobe Illustrator? - Smashing Magazine

 By Traci Lepore Published: July 18, 2011 “What I’m looking for is our interpretation and vision of the story.
 I’m missing one of the key components of storytelling: the Context, and it’s throwing my experience for a loop.”
 I’m working on a new production right now.
 It’s A Midsummer’s Night Dream.
 The CSS of Design Storytelling: Context, Spine, and Structure